tomhenrich/plex/docs/index.md

 If you have any questions or need any help, just ask!

 ## Using Plex
-It's very similar to Netflix or other services you've seen.
-The Home Screen shows anything you're in the middle of watching, whatever has recently been added, and new releases.
+It's very similar to Netflix or other services you've used before.

+The _Home Screen_ shows whatever you're currently watching, plus recent additions and new releases.

-From the side navigation, pick either Movies or TV Shows to browse for something to watch, or use search if you have something specific in mind.
-(Search results may include stuff from both my server and Plex's ad-supported streaming service.
-Content available from me will say it's on `Scylla`.)
+From the side navigation, pick _Movies_ or _TV Shows_ to browse for something to watch, or use Search.
+(Search may include results from both my content and Plex's ad-supported streaming service.
+My content will show as being on `Scylla`.)

-**Just click Play** to start watching.
-You can change your stream settings at any time — enable subtitles, adjust quality, switch audio tracks (if there are more than one), etc. Most things should have trailers if you want a taste before committing.
+**Just click Play** to start watching. to start watching.
+You can change your settings at any time.

 Remember, as with any streaming service, **Plex uses your internet.** If you have unlimited data like me, go nuts.
 If you have a monthly cap, just be mindful.

-> [!TIP]
+> **TIP**
-> **Subtitles:** You can [update your account settings](account-settings.md) online to enable subtitles without having to select them every time you start watching.
+> You can [update your account settings](account-settings.md) online to enable subtitles without having to select them every time you start watching.

-> [!NOTE]
+> **NOTE**
 > If you ever see ads, you're watching something from Plex's own ad-supported service.
 You will _never_ see ads while watching anything from my server.

 -----